 Contracts are signed and executed on a daily basis all over the world.
 In the context of business contracts, these legal agreements serve a foundational role in constructing new business partnerships and in capitalizing upon existing working relationships.
-Contracts are most commonly known for their ability to close transactions and secure deals.
+Contractual agreements are most commonly known for their ability to close transactions and secure deals.
 In addition, contracts are used on a massive global scale, supporting a variety of business objectives when appropriately managed.

 Before we can understand the purpose of a contract, let’s first discuss what a contract is.

-Contracts are legal agreements formed between parties of two or more.
+Contracts are legal agreements formed between two or more parties.
 After a contract is signed, parties are legally obligated to deliver upon contract terms, obligations, and other implications outlined in the agreement.
 For a contract to be upheld by the law, all parties involved must consent to it, be of legal capacity to enter into contracts, and the agreement's terms must be wholly legal.

 Learn about the essential requirements of a contract by clicking here.

 The fundamental purpose of every contract is to build business relationships and define the legal implications and obligations that each contracted party must deliver upon.

 The majority of contracts are created and agreed upon between businesses and organizations rather than individual people.
 And while people will oftentimes sign contracts for reasons like accepting job offers, signing a lease, selling a piece of property, etc., businesses are the ones who sign off on contracts in a massive scale with vendors, clients, suppliers, and other parties.
 Contracts truly serve as the cornerstone of any business relationship.